cloudmesh-community/book/chapters/git/github.md

 bug tracker in which not only you, but the community can communicate bugs to the project.

-\TODO{Tyler: Include image of the issues on hid-sample}
 A good resource for learning more about issues is provided at

 -   <https://guides.github.com/features/issues/>